timescale/docs/cloud/backup-restore-cloud.md

 ## Daily backups
 Incremental database backups are performed daily.
-This backs up the database first against the weekly full backup, and then against the previous days incremental backup.
+This backs up the database first against the weekly full backup, and then against the previous day's incremental backup.
 This means that each day has a full record that can be used to restore the service, but does not take as long to run as a full backup.

-Because writes to the database occur in realtime, the service commits write-ahead log (WAL) segments of all changes by streaming them to an Amazon S3 service.
+Because writes to the database occur in real time, the service commits write-ahead log (WAL) segments of all changes by streaming them to an Amazon S3 service.
 This ensures that any data committed is available for recovery.

-If an incremental backup fails to complete it will try again the next day.
+If an incremental backup fails to complete, it will try again the next day.
 In this case, the backup contains the difference between the last complete backup and the current day.

-## Restoring from backup
+## Restore from backup
 If your database fails the restore process begins automatically.
-This occurs in two distinct stages:
+This occurs in two stages:

 1. Restore: The PostgreSQL service uses `pg_restore` to restore from the most recent successful backup.
 In most cases, the most recent successful backup